Agon Mehmeti: Örebro SK

 Having spent the rest of 2018 without a club, Mehmeti returned to Sweden for the first time in three years to sign for Örebro SK on a one–year contract on 11 March 2019.

-After being absent from the starting line–up since joining the club, Mehmeti made his Örebro SK debut, coming on as a 73rd-minute substitute, in a 1–0 loss against Helsingborgs on 28 June 2019.
+After being absent from the starting line-up since joining the club, Mehmeti made his Örebro SK debut, coming on as a 73rd-minute substitute, in a 1–0 loss against Helsingborg on 28 June 2019.
 He then set up the club's fourth goal of the game, in a 4–1 win against Helsingborgs on 29 July 2019.
-It wasn't until on 18 August 2019 when Mehmeti scored his first goal for the club, in a 2–1 loss against BK Häcken.
-A month later on 25 September 2019, he scored his second goal for the club, in a 2–0 win against Östersunds.
+On 18 August 2019 Mehmeti scored his first goal for the club, in a 2–1 loss against BK Häcken.
+A month later on 25 September 2019, he scored his second goal for the club, in a 2–0 win against Östersund.
 Towards the end of the 2019 season, Mehmeti signed a two–year contract with the club.
 Despite spending his first season at the club, mostly coming on as a substitute, he made fourteen appearances and scoring two times in all competitions.